 The same goes if we're shooting at an outdoor location - sunrise or sunset is best!

 What to Wear

-Texture and clothes that move are the camera’s best friend (think linen, silk, knit, flowy dresses, etc.)
+Texture and clothes that move are the camera’s best friend (think linen, loose cotton, knit, flowy dresses, etc.)

 Don’t be afraid of print and colour, but opt for smaller prints rather than larger prints.

-Babies (1 year and under) look best in nappies/nappy covers or naked.
-Clothes end up getting bunched up when you hold them and most babies don’t care for clothes anyway!
+Babies (1 year and under) look best in a simple short sleeved vest, dungarees/overalls or just a nappy cover/shorts (let's see those thigh rolls!!)
+Separates often end up getting bunched up when you hold little ones.

 Avoid anything with words/logos

 When in doubt - keep things simple - pick out neutral tones that compliment each other

 You definitely don't need to buy anything new for your session, but if you want to treat yourself - my favorite sources for clothes for portrait sessions: Zara, Mango & ASOS